 All class instructors are experienced in meditation and practice a simple, active, healthy and self-giving spiritual lifestyle in accordance with the teachings of Sri Chinmoy.
 Because each one has his or her own teaching style, personality, and life experiences, every class offers participants something unique.
 All classes include multiple meditation exercises so that each learner can benefit from “experiential learning”–the most effective way for adults to adopt new skills and knowledge.

 Mahiyan has taught meditation in San Diego for nearly 30 years.
 A graduate of UCSD with a major in Physics he was a champion tennis player who initially learned meditation in order to help his tennis game.
 He owned a tennis shop in La Jolla for many years.

 In 1979 Mahiyan met Sri Chinmoy.
-Following the suggestion of Sri Chinmoy, Mahiyan opened Jyoti-Bihanga Vegetarian retaurant in San Diego in 1986. today Jyoti-Bihanga stands as San Diego’s odest vegetarian restaurant and weekly serves thousands of people delicious and healthly vegetarian cusine.
+Following the suggestion of Sri Chinmoy, Mahiyan opened Jyoti-Bihanga Vegetarian restaurant in San Diego in 1986. today Jyoti-Bihanga stands as San Diego’s oldest vegetarian restaurant and weekly serves thousands of people delicious and healthy vegetarian cuisine.